Analytics and Sales Reports

 ↑ Back to top

-WooCommerce Admin is pre-configured with default settings for WooCommerce Analytics.
+WooCommerce is pre-configured with default settings for the Analytics and Sales Reports.

-Navigate to Analytics > Settings to change these default settings.
+Navigate to Analytics > Settings to change the default settings.

 Excluded Statuses